 Behind every spin of an online roulette wheel or poker hand dealt lies a massive, often invisible infrastructure consuming enormous amounts of electricity.
 Data centers powering Canada’s online gambling platforms operate around the clock, requiring constant energy to run thousands of servers processing millions of transactions simultaneously.
 These facilities demand roughly 40% of their total energy consumption just for cooling systems, using powerful air conditioning units to prevent server overheating in spaces that can span several football fields.

-In Canada, where extreme temperature variations challenge cooling efficiency, data centers supporting gambling operations contribute significantly to provincial power grids.
-A single medium-sized facility can consume as much electricity as 80,000 households annually.
 While Canada’s energy mix includes substantial hydroelectric power in provinces like Quebec and British Columbia, other regions rely heavily on fossil fuels, directly tying gambling platform operations to carbon emissions.
+Under higher-growth scenarios, data center electricity demand growth could account for roughly a quarter of total projected increases, adding approximately 100 TWh to the grid.

 The Streaming Problem: Live Dealer Games and Bandwidth